sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

         - Path of Fire pyspark libraries
         - Absolute path of Fire PySpark libraries
       * - DBFS Scratch directory
-        - Scratch directory on DBFS where it have Read/Write/Delete Permissions.
+        - Scratch directory on DBFS where it has Read/Write/Delete Permissions.
-        - Scratch directory on DBFS where it have Read/Write/Delete Permissions(User can update absolute dbfs path).
+        - Scratch directory on DBFS where it has Read/Write/Delete Permissions.
+(User can update absolute DBFS path).

    .. figure:: ../../_assets/installation/connection/databricks_other.PNG
       :alt: connection